Bella Coola woman stays in tent waiting to deliver baby in Williams Lake - BC Local News

 “Moms that come out here are isolated from family and friends — something’s lost.
 My daughter was alone in the delivery room yesterday and had something gone wrong, there would have been no one here to advocate for her.”

-Currie said she would be staying at the Stampeder Motel Monday and planned to return home to Bella Coola on Tuesday.
+Currie said she would be staying at the Stampeder Motel Monday and Tuesday night and planned to return home to Bella Coola on Wednesday.

 In a previous article with Coast Mountain News about the fact maternity services are not available in the Bella Coola Valley, a spokesperson for Vancouver Coastal Health said there is a Travel Assistance Program — a corporate partnership between the Ministry of Health and private transportation carriers.